A $9-an-hour port-a-potty job helped her escape homelessness. Now she watches others struggle.

 On any given night, there are nearly 600,000 people sleeping in shelters or on the streets in the U.S., according to the federal government’s 2020 national point-in-time estimate.
 Many advocates for the unhoused say the true number of homeless Americans is much greater because it doesn’t include those who are couch surfing, living in hotels or who are simply so well hidden that the government trackers can’t see them.

-Woudenberg used to sleep at the Volunteers of America (VOA) shelter across West Street from the port-a-potty, which is operated by a nonprofit.
+Woudenberg used to sleep at the Volunteers of America (VOA) shelter across from the port-a-potty, which is operated by a nonprofit.
 She sought the work because she knew it would qualify her for subsidized housing, which she desperately needed.

 During her 18 months of homelessness, she called 911 more than 70 times for such strong bouts of anxiety and depression that they were leading to thoughts of suicide, said Salt Lake City Police Det.
 Joseph Taylor, who knows Woudenberg as well as many of those who use the port-a-potty.

-Note: An earlier version of this story misidentified Salt Lake Community College.
-This version has been corrected.